When This Medicine Should Not Be Used

 - The implant must be removed after 3 years.
 However, your doctor can remove it at any time if you want to stop using this medicine.
 You may have a new one inserted if you still want to use this form of birth control.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how cytarabine works.
-Tell your doctor if you are using digoxin.
+- Some foods and medicines can affect how etonogestrel works.
+Tell your doctor if you are using any of the following: